Hanashiko/setup_ssh_multiport/README.md

 # setup_ssh_multiport

-A Bash script that instllas and configures OpenSSH with support for multiple SSH ports.
+A Bash script that installs and configures OpenSSH with support for multiple SSH ports.
 It compiles OpenSSh from source, modifies the `MAX_LISTEN_SOCKS` limit, creates a new systemd service (`sshnew`), and automatically opens a user-defined number of SSH ports.

 ---